jphruska/Seteophaga_gracia_phylogeography/heterozygosity_per_individual/heterozygosity_per_individual_readme.md

-# Heterozygosity estimates per individual
+# Heterozygosity estimates per individual (Figure 3B)

 1. Filter .g.vcf (including Z chromosome) with 01_dataset4_filtering.sh.
 This is done for a reduced dataset of 47 individuals.
 2. Run 01_heterozygosity.sh, which will call calc_heterozygosity.R.
 This script will calculate the total number of sites (while excluding missing data) and the number of heterozygous sites.